stefanhuber/web-complete/src/components/web-complete/readme.md

 ### `getValue() => Promise<string>`

-Returns the `value` of selected item
+Returns the `value` of the selected item

 #### Returns